Skill-Evolving Grounded Reasoning for Free-Text Promptable 3D Medical Image Segmentation: Experiments

 \textbf{Qualitative comparison.}\quad Fig.~\ref{fig:qual_sota} presents representative cases under three clinically plausible free-text prompt variants: \textit{Typo Noise} (spelling perturbation with preserved intent), \textit{Spatial Specifier} (laterality and subregion constraints), and \textit{Clinical Intent Paraphrase} (high-level clinical phrasing referring to pathology). \methodname produces consistent, on-target masks across all variants, reflecting evidence-aligned disambiguation from the image.
 In contrast, baseline outputs are highly prompt-sensitive in free-text prompting mode, frequently drifting to off-target regions or collapsing to degenerate predictions (e.g., empty/fragmented masks) under minor wording changes.

 \textbf{Ablation study.}\quad To evaluate the efficacy of our core architectural contributions, we conducted an ablation study on the strictly OOD PENGWIN dataset.
 We progressively integrated our proposed modules into the strongest baseline~\cite{rokuss2025voxtell_cvpr2026}.
 Table~\ref{tab:ablation} shows that naively prepending a vanilla VLM (Qwen3-VL-4B-Instruct) to parse the text actually degrades performance.
 This validates our hypothesis that unconstrained, pure-text reasoning without strict anatomical grounding exacerbates instability.
-The fine-tuned VLM with grounded reasoning successfully rectifies this, lifting mean Dice to 95.92 and halving the standard deviation compared to the baseline.
-Finally, the integration of the \methodname-Loop delivers the definitive breakthrough in robustness.
-By continuously retrieving empirically verified reasoning artifacts from the SEER-Bank, this full configuration achieves the highest mean accuracy, pushes the worst-case boundary to 95.47, and crushes the standard deviation to a mere 0.98.
-This near-zero variance indicates that \methodname effectively immunizes the segmentation backbone against complex linguistic perturbations.
+The fine-tuned VLM with grounded reasoning successfully rectifies this, lifting mean Dice to 95.92 and halving a standard deviation compared to the baseline.
+Finally, the integration of the \methodname-Loop delivers the substantial improvement in robustness.
+By continuously retrieving empirically verified reasoning artifacts from the \methodname-Bank, this full configuration achieves the highest mean accuracy, raises the worst-case Dice to 95.47, and crushes the standard deviation to 0.98.
+This near-zero variance indicates that \methodname effectively immunizes the segmentation backbone against linguistic perturbations.

 \textbf{Cross-backbone generalization.}\quad To evaluate the generalizability of \methodname across different foundational architectures, we replace the downstream segmentation backbone with MedSAM3 while keeping our proposed front-end frozen.
-Specifically, on the strictly OOD PENGWIN dataset, integrating \methodname substantially improves upon the standalone MedSAM3 baseline, surging the mean performance from 5.75 (std: 6.84) to 19.97 (std: 13.30) and elevating the worst-case minimum score from 1.26 to 3.94.
-This suggests that the reasoning capabilities of \methodname are beneficial to other other segmentation backbones, consistently elevating zero-shot generalization and worst-case robustness.
+Specifically, on the strictly OOD PENGWIN dataset, integrating \methodname substantially improves upon the standalone MedSAM3 baseline, increasing the mean Dice from 5.75 (std: 6.40) to 19.97 (std: 13.30) and elevating the worst-case minimum score from 3.67 to 3.94.
+This suggests that the reasoning capabilities of \methodname are beneficial to other segmentation backbones, consistently elevating zero-shot generalization and worst-case robustness.